miku/metha/README.md

 ...
 ```

 All downloaded files are written to a directory below a base directory.
-The base
+The
-directory is `~/.cache/metha` by default and can be adjusted with the `METHA_DIR`
+base directory is `~/.cache/metha` by default ("xdg") and can also be adjusted
-environment variable.
+with the `METHA_DIR` environment variable.

 When the `--dir` flag is set, only the directory corresponding to a harvest is printed.